pravatbhusal/university-notes/CS 314/Lectures/src/chapter12/README.md

 	return recursiveMethod(list, optionindex + 1, myOptions);
 }
 ```
-### Things To Understand About Skipping Steps Backtracking Algorithms
+### Things To Understand About Skipping Options Backtracking Algorithms
 - The only difference here is that in the fail-case, instead of returning a typical fail case it acts like the option never existed and goes to the option after it anyway
 - Could be used when having an Array of options in which all the options don't need to be used
+	- This Array would typically contain "subsets" to a solution where not all of the options are needed